The talk that outlasts Monday morning and creates lasting change.

 Most leadership talks are motivational garbage by Monday morning.

-Not because the speaker was bad.
-Because inspiration without an operating shift doesn't hold.
 A keynote on culture.
 A workshop on accountability.
 A new manager-effectiveness programme.
-The room lights up — and by Thursday, the engagement survey is measuring the same numbers.
+The room lights up.
+People applaud.
+By Thursday, everyone is back to doing things the way they always have been doing them.
+And next quarter, the engagement survey is measuring the same numbers it was measuring before.

 From Correction to Commitment